EKGF/ekg-maturity/docs-fragments/pillar/organization/delivery-management/ontologies-and-mapping/background-and-intro.md

 Key aspects of the Ontologies & Mapping capability include:

-1. **Ontology Management**: Establishing practices for the creation, maintenance, and enhancement of ontologies, taxonomies, and vocabularies.
+1. **Ontology Management**: Establishing practices for the creation, maintenance, and enhancement of ontologies and vocabularies.
    This involves defining governance processes, versioning strategies, and ensuring alignment with industry standards and best practices.

-2. **Continuous Improvement**: Encouraging ongoing enhancements and refinements to ontologies, taxonomies, and vocabularies based on evolving business needs, domain expertise, and feedback from knowledge graph stakeholders.
+2. **Continuous Improvement**: Encouraging ongoing enhancements and refinements to ontologies and vocabularies based on evolving business needs, domain expertise, and feedback from knowledge graph stakeholders.

-3. **Mapping Management**: Managing mappings between ontologies, taxonomies, vocabularies, and the knowledge graph's use cases and data sources.
+3. **Mapping Management**: Managing mappings between ontologies or vocabularies, and the knowledge graph's use cases and data sources.
    This involves identifying and maintaining mappings that establish connections and relationships between the various semantic structures and the data represented in the knowledge graph.

-4. **Alignment with Use Cases and Data Products**: Ensuring that ontologies, taxonomies, and vocabularies are aligned with the specific use cases and data products within the knowledge graph.
+4. **Alignment with Use Cases and Data Products**: Ensuring that ontologies, or vocabularies are aligned with the specific use cases and data products within the knowledge graph.
    This includes identifying the relevant concepts, properties, and relationships required for effective knowledge graph utilization.